Home

 Within the Steering Group Jackie takes responsibility for a range of activities, such as the Risk Analysis for the School, the organisation of T-shirts, jazz shoes and name badges for students, the foyer display and the Front of House team on performance day.

-Peter prepares the School’s budget and tracks our income and expenditure, providing an up to date report at each Group meeting.
+Richard prepares the School’s budget and tracks our income and expenditure, providing an up to date report at each Group meeting.
 He also prepares the School’s accounts for examination.
-Additionally Peter has applied himself to obtaining grants for the School, with considerable success.

 Malcolm Unwin, Chairman & Marketing